Active Learning of Piecewise Gaussian Process Surrogates: Empirical benchmarking and validation

-\paragraph{Smart factory dataset (SMF), $d=4$.} Figure \ref{fig10} (a) depicts an automated material handling system (AMHS) in a semiconductor manufacturing facility (fab).
-The AMHS employs autonomous vehicles that run on overhead rails to optimize material flow and transfer silicon wafers between wafer fabrication steps.
-The AMHS aims to maintain high delivery speeds and keep low levels of human-related intervention and contamination.
-It has been observed that the AMHS becomes a major bottleneck in the fabrication process as the wafer production level increases \citep{siebert2018lot}.

-Fab operators widely use simulation to optimize design and operational policies under various AMHS operating scenarios \citep{kang2022}.
-Here we use a high-fidelity computer simulation model to evaluate the performance of AMHS under various design configurations.
-The simulation consists of 200 autonomous vehicles running on the layout of overhead rails depicted diagrammatically in Figure \ref{fig10} (b).
+\paragraph{Multi-mixture GP datasets with complex boundaries (MGP), $d = 2$.} We also work with more complex synthetic examples in a rectangular domain $[-0.5, 0.5]^d$.
+Due to the complexity of the regional boundaries and number of regions, we limit the dimension $d$ to two.
+For a larger $d$, one needs to run a large number of AL stages to explore the entire jump manifold.
+The test functions are randomly sampled from a three-region partitioned GP model with the domain partitioning depicted in Figure \ref{fig18}.
+Each of the three regions in the figure is independently sampled from a constant-mean GP with variance $9$, and the isotropic Gaussian correlation function with length scale $0.1 \times d$, and constant mean values proportional to the grayscale intensities appearing in Figure \ref{fig18} (a).
+Independent Gaussian noise with variance $\sigma^2$ is added, and $\sigma^2 \in \{1^2, 3^2\}$ is varied to test the effect of the signal-to-noise ratio on AL performance.

-A key performance metric associated with AMHS is the waiting time until an autonomous vehicle is finally assigned to serve a transfer request.
-Since the relationship between vehicle specifications and the performance metrics is of great interest \citep{yang1999semiconductor}, we consider three design variables regarding vehicle specifications that are thought to affect this waiting time: vehicle acceleration, vehicle speed, and the required minimum distance between vehicles.
-We also consider one operational design variable: the maximum search range of empty vehicles in a distance-based vehicle dispatching policy.
-The policy aims to reduce the mean and variation of empty travel time.
-It is desirable to optimize the maximum search range of empty vehicles by controlling the trade-off between the idle time and empty travel time of vehicles.
-These design variables and sensible ranges are summarized in Table \ref{tab1}.

-Preliminary experiments revealed that transfer waiting times are almost zero under most normal operating conditions, but can suddenly jump to significant levels as those conditions transition into ``heavy traffic'' situations.
+\paragraph{Smart factory dataset (SMF), $d=4$.} A semiconductor manufacturing facility employs an automated material handling system (AMHS) to optimize material flow between wafer fabrication steps.
+We perform a computer experiment to evaluate the AMHS under various design configurations \citep{kang2022}.
+A key performance metric associated with AMHS is the waiting time until an autonomous vehicle is finally assigned to serve a service request.
+We consider four design variables: vehicle acceleration, vehicle speed, the required minimum distance between vehicles, and a parameter determining vehicle dispatching policy.
+Preliminary experiments revealed that the waiting times are almost zero under most normal operating conditions, but can suddenly jump to significant levels as those conditions transition into ``heavy traffic'' situations.
 We posit that JGP with AL is a suitable approach to learn these jumping behaviors.
-We also observe from the preliminary study that the response variable of this example is split into regions by linear boundaries aligned to some coordinate directions.
-This regime change can only effectively modeled by JGP and TGP.
+We also observe from the preliminary study that the regime changes occurs along some axis-aligned directions.
+This regime change can be effectively modeled by both of JGP and TGP.